– Updated 13 November 2020 –

 The South African government announced on 16 September 2020 that the country’s borders will reopen for tourism on 1 October 2020.
-Travel to and from certain high-risk countries (to be confirmed) will be limited.
+Travel to and from certain high-risk countries will be limited.
 Only one land border post and three international airports – OR Tambo, King Shaka and Cape Town – will reopen to international travellers.

 Health screening and COVID-19 protocols

 - Provide a valid certificate of a negative COVID-19 PCR test, obtained not more than 72 hours (3 days) from the time of departure for South Africa.
 The test must be conducted by a certified medical practitioner and the certificate must have the name and signature of the practitioner who conducted the test.

 - Undergo screening for any COVID-19 symptoms and/or for contact with people who have been infected with the virus.

 - Download the COVID Alert South Africa mobile app – more information here.